or scroll for handy tips and a little nostalgia.

-A Traditional Trifle looks so festive on the Christmas Table, and when you dig in you realise why so many people make this dessert year after year.
-It’s just layers of lovely festive flavours.
+A classic, old-fashioned Trifle looks so festive on the Christmas Table, and when you dig in you realise why so many people make this dessert year after year.
+It's just layers of lovely festive flavours.

 A trifle recipe from my family to yours

-If you don’t have a family recipe for this fabulous layered dessert, well I reckon you might like mine.
+This Old Fashioned Trifle Recipe is inspired by the wonderful trifles I've enjoyed on Christmas Day for as far back as I can remember.
+If you don't have a family recipe for this fabulous layered dessert, well I reckon you might fall in love with this one.

 It’s based on decades of trifle-making by the experts: my Nan Mac and Mum.

-So, let’s run through all the things you need to make and enjoy your own perfect Christmas Trifle.
+And I've included all the tips and tricks you need to make and enjoy your own perfect Christmas Trifle.

 First things first.